cmaloney/dcos-docs/_pages/usage/tutorials/public-app.md

             "mem": 64
         }

     For more information about the `acceptedResourceRoles` parameter, see the Marathon REST API [documentation](https://mesosphere.github.io/marathon/docs/rest-api.html).
-For a comprehensive example of deploying an app in the public zone to route HTTP requests, see [Deploying a Containerized App on a Public Node][1].

 1. Add the your app to Marathon by using this command: